 Evidence based nursing and midwifery practice in a regional Australian healthcare setting: behaviours, skills and barriers

-Fairbrother, GA, Cashin, MR, Conway, R, Symes, MA & Graham, I 2016 'Evidence based nursing and midwifery practice in a regional Australian healthcare setting: behaviours, skills and barriers', Collegian, vol. 23, no. 1, pp. 29-37.
+Fairbrother, G, Cashin, A, Conway, R, Symes, A & Graham, I 2016 'Evidence based nursing and midwifery practice in a regional Australian healthcare setting: behaviours, skills and barriers', Collegian, vol. 23, no. 1, pp. 29-37.

 Published version available from:

 Aim:To establish self-reported skill levels, behaviours and barriers in relation to evidence-based practice (EBP) among a representative sample of regional Australian nurses and midwives in senior roles.